lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

     _(No more toolchain worries!)_

 1. Standardised on LVGL, the UI toolkit adopted by most PineTime firmware.
-So any skills we learn on `pinetime-rust-mynewt` may be be easily transferred to other PineTime platforms.
+So any skills we learn on `pinetime-rust-mynewt` may be easily transferred to other PineTime platforms.

     _(Which means `druid`, `piet` and `kurbo` have been purged from the firmware...
 But `druid` may be revived someday as [`druid-lvgl`](https://github.com/AppKaki/druid-lvgl))_